StarStrider23/1-day-Value-at-Risk-Expected-Shortfall-Forecasting-Project/README.md

 | Student's t, CAPM, GARCH(1,1)                    | -0.0623 | 6.17      | -0.0613   | -0.0700 | -0.0568 | 0.0041 |

 <img width="1200" height="600" alt="Figure_1" src="https://github.com/user-attachments/assets/c8d067ec-bf9e-4868-9a29-5b2fa020bb6a" />
+(Note: For ease of visual interpretation, VaR and ES are plotted in absolute terms (i.e., reported as positive values), although they represent potential losses.)

 All models produced 7/1000 violations.
 The Kupiec and Christoffersen tests yielded 1.001 and 0.0989 respectively.